jokurz/documentation/admin_manual/configuration_files/primary_storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One impact of using an object store as Primary Storage is that your data backup strategy
-needs to incorporate this. **Your data is longer stored on your Nextcloud server, but your
+needs to incorporate this. **Your data is no longer stored on your Nextcloud server.
+In addition,
-files are also no longer accessible by simply bypassing your Nextcloud server and accessing
+your files are no longer accessible by simply bypassing your Nextcloud server and accessing
 your object store directly.**

 -------------